Jay Rodriguez: West Bromwich Albion

 On 2 July 2017, Rodriguez signed for fellow Premier League club West Bromwich Albion on a four-year contract for a £12 million fee.
 He made his debut for the club in the opening game of the 2017–18 season, a 1–0 win over AFC Bournemouth, on 12 August 2017.
 His first West Brom goal came ten days later in the second round of the EFL Cup, in a 3–1 win over League Two side Accrington Stanley.

 During the 2–0 victory over Brighton & Hove Albion on 13 January 2018, Brighton defender Gaëtan Bong accused Rodriguez of racial abuse.
 The charges were later found not proven by the Football Association due to lack of evidence, following which West Bromwich issued a club statement in support of Rodriguez.
 In December 2018, Rodriguez scored a stoppage-time equaliser against local rivals Aston Villa when the officials failed to notice that he "had clearly bundled the ball into the net with his hands".
 He admitted doing so, but said it had not been deliberate.

 Return to Burnley

 On 9 July 2019, Rodriguez was re-signed by Burnley on a two-year contract, for an initial fee of £5 million, with another £5 million to be paid after 12 months.
 His contract was extended on 25 November 2020 to last until June 2022, along with Matěj Vydra.

 On 21 September 2021, Rodriguez scored all four goals in Burnley's 4–1 victory over Rochdale in the EFL Cup.
 In May 2022, his contract was extended for two more years.
 On 30 May 2024, after the club's relegation, he signed a new one-year contract.

 Wrexham

 On 31 January 2025, Rodriguez signed for EFL League One club Wrexham on an 18-month deal.
 He and Danny Ward were not named in the squad for the 2025–26 EFL Championship, which had to include at most 25 players aged over 21.
+On 15 May 2026 the club announced it was releasing the player.